Competition for medical students: 2019/20

 less ageist as a system, I think that’s quite lacking… ”

 (Stakeholder, Picker Report)

-Following on from the publication of our report with Picker on the current position regarding education and training in health and social care for our ageing population, we’re delighted to announce our new competition, in collaboration with the Medical Schools Council.
+Following on from the publication of our report with Picker on the current position regarding education and training in health and social care for our ageing population, we launched a new competition, in collaboration with the Medical Schools Council.

 Students are invited to read the report and design a teaching session that will engage their peers in the unique issues that arise when caring for older people, enabling them to develop skills or knowledge that will help in their future practice.
 The session should:

 –– The relationship between social care and the wider NHS

 –– Promotion of health and activity in older age

 –– Addressing age discrimination

 The Medical Schools Council will be able to provide details of the local contacts.